max1220/terrisc/README.md

 # terrisc

-This is an incomplete atempt to implement a RV32I v2.2(later up to RV64G) emulator.
+This is an incomplete attempt to implement a RV32I v2.2(later up to RV64G) emulator.

 It uses the terra programming language, which extends Lua by a staticly-typed language that integrates with normal Lua code.